Jluisengineer/Accidents-UK---Data-Analyst-Project-Course./README.md

 **Part 2:** Obtaining data using Python and SQL.
 Data wrangling using pandas.

-**Part 3:** Data Visualization and Analisys using Rstudio, Excel and Python.
+**Part 3:** Data Visualization and Analisys using Tableau, Rstudio, Excel and Python.

 **Part 4:** Outline improvements using Machine Learning.